ResearchComputing/Documentation/docs/cloud/aws/lca1/billing/viewbilling.md

 ## Calculating your costs with AWS Cost Explorer

 Here's how to use AWS Cost Explorer to represent the charges you will see on an invoice from FPT.
-We'll use an example from May 2025.
+We'll use an example from July 2025.

 1. [Log into your AWS account](../getting-started/aws-console-access) and navigate to the Billing and Cost Management service.
 Choose Cost Explorer from the menu on the left.
    ```{image} images/billing-and-cost-management.png